nvembar/sam_api/sam/search.md

    "href": "http://api.data.gov/samsearch/v1/registrations?qterms=gsa&start=21&length=10"}
 </pre>

-An API developer can change the number of records returned per page by manipulating the start and length parameters at the end of the API search URL like so:
+An API developer can change the first record of the page and the number of records returned on the page by manipulating the start and length parameters at the end of the API search URL like so:

 * [http://api.data.gov/samsearch/v1/registrations?qterms=gsa&start=1&length=25](http://api.data.gov/samsearch/v1/registrations?qterms=gsa&start=1&length=25)
 *

-The maximium page size is 500.
+Note: The maximium page size is 500.
 If more than 500 entities are requested, the API will only return 500 per page without error.

 **Connecting Search Fields**